The Bat Project Team

 I grew up in North Cornwall but have lived ‘over the border’ in South Devon since 2015 after having completed a long distance cycle ride from Romania to Spain the previous summer.

-As Team Leader since February 2020 I support the team during the final months of the project.
+As Team Leader since February 2020 I supported the team during the final months of the project.

-As an advisory officer I work with landowners to improve habitats for bats across the landscape in the following project areas; Avon Valley/Harbertonford, Dartmouth, Berry Head, Buckfastleigh and Gunnislake.
+As an advisory officer I worked with landowners to improve habitats for bats across the landscape in the following project areas; Avon Valley/Harbertonford, Dartmouth, Berry Head, Buckfastleigh and Gunnislake.

-I work as an Advisory Officer on the bat project.
+I worked as an Advisory Officer on the bat project.

-I have worked for the Devon Wildlife Trust for over fifteen years.
+I have worked for the Devon Wildlife Trust in various roles over the years.
 During this time I have carried out botanical surveys for the Devon Biodiversity Records Centre, undertaken protected species work for the Trust’s ecological consultancy and given land management advice to farmers in the Culm grasslands of north-west Devon

 I am an experienced bat worker, having completed numerous surveys and roost visits.
 In 2013 I obtained my Natural England licence.